-Chief of Operations at the port in Havana, Ramel had worked for the Port of Havana for twenty five years, beginning as a stevedore and then training in Bulgaria as a naval machinist and later in naval painting in England.
-Over they years, he had risen in rank, and was eventually sent to Holland, where he brought back to Cuba ten Polish-made tugboats, including the three Polgargos that chased the "13 de marzo."
+Ramel was Chief of Operations at the port in Havana, where he had worked for 25 years, beginning as a stevedore, then training in Bulgaria as a naval machinist and later in naval painting in England.
+Over the years, he had risen in rank, and was eventually sent to Holland, where he brought back to Cuba ten Polish-made tugboats, including the three Polgargos that chased the "13 de marzo."
 He was a longtime member of the Communist Party, Secretary of the Party at his workplace, and until shortly before his death, was head of the neighborhood watch group, the CDR, in his building.
 His two sons, Ivan and Dariel, accompanied him on the "13 de Marzo" and both survived.
-Dariel was a member of Cuba's State Security.
-He left behind his wife of twenty-nine years, Esther, sister of Eduardo and Estrella Suárez Esquivel.
+Dariel was a member of Cuba"s State Security.
+He left behind his wife of 29 years, Esther, sister of Eduardo and Estrella Suárez.